joquijada/windows-node-js-node-gyp/README.md

 # Node JS on Windows+Cygwin
 > This repo captures my trials and tribulations trying to successfully install a Node.js application that depended on a native Node.js module, [re2](http://github.com/uhop/node-re2) in this case, which makes use of [node-gyp](https://github.com/nodejs/node-gyp) for compilation of `C++` code, needed for [Node.js addons](https://nodejs.org/api/addons.html).
 A GitHub issue related to this exists [here](https://github.com/nodejs/node-gyp/issues/1782)

 **Disclaimer/Caution: My approach involved modifying source code in the stock `node-gyp@v5.0.0` installation.
 Read/use this guide at your own leisure, it's not a guarantee that it will solve your issues.
-Ultimately you're responsible for resolving them, and making any back ups as necessary.
-Use this document mostly for informational purposes and I really wish it helps somebody.**
+Make backups as necessary, and I really wish it helps somebody.**

 If you're like me and have already spent days trying to get Node.js applications that rely on native Node.js modules to successfully install on a Windows+Cygwin combo (perhaps even just Windows alone), then read on, as this may benefit you.
 I had created [a GitHub issue for this as well](https://github.com/nodejs/node-gyp/issues/1782).